 Mexico has a fascinating history, wonderful food, and an abundance of natural wonders.
 It’s a land of early civilizations, diverse ethnicities, unbelievable landscapes, and a vivacious culture.

-But did you know that Mexico is home to the world’s largest pyramid or that Mexico is one of the countries with the richest linguistic diversity in the world?
-We’ve prepared some interesting facts about Mexico to get you acquainted with this beautiful country with colourful traditions…
+Did you know that Mexico is home to the world’s largest pyramid or that Mexico is one of the countries with the richest linguistic diversity in the world?
+We’ve prepared 43 fun facts about Mexico to get you acquainted with this beautiful country with colorful traditions…

 Mexico is the fifth largest country in the Americas and is bordered by the United States to the north, the Gulf of Mexico to the east, Belize and the Caribbean Sea to the south-east and the Pacific Ocean to the south and west.